Ishaan-Dev5/sanatak/Gunicornintro.md

 WSGI comes into the picture because it basically provides that bridge of your need to communicate between your Web Server and Web Application.
 WSGI (Web Server Gateway Interface), is a set of rules which allow a WSGI compliant server to work with a WSGI compliant Python application.
 WSGI also handles scaling for web servers to be able to handle thousands of requests so you don’t have to think about accepting multiple requests at a time.
 <img width="1534" height="425" alt="image" src="https://github.com/user-attachments/assets/2a7b0f1c-0585-4346-afe5-8cb793c45248" />

 ---

+## Before Unicorn
+Before the widespread use of Gunicorn, Python web applications were often deployed using a variety of methods, including: Flask's built-in development server (which is not suitable for production), other WSGI servers like Waitress or uWSGI, or directly through web servers like Apache or Nginx with a WSGI module
+---
 ##  Timeline

 | Year       | Milestone                                                       |